Because of elevator repair work, the Ford’s Theatre Museum will not have elevator access.

 Ford's Theatre offers a range of gift certificates that are perfect for giving at any occasion.
-For more information, please call the Box Office at (202) 347-4833.
+Purchase online or call (888) 616-0270.

-Please note: Ticketmaster is the official ticket purveyor for Ford’s Theatre events.
-Only tickets sold by Ticketmaster, Ford’s Theatre and outlets authorized by Ford’s Theatre will be accepted and good for entry.
+Please note: Only tickets sold by Ford’s Theatre and outlets authorized by Ford’s Theatre will be accepted and good for entry.
 Tickets sold through re-sale outlets and websites will not be honored.
 Ford’s Theatre reserves the right to: 1) Limit sales to 10 tickets per household, per production; 2) Require photo ID and full contact information for every purchase; 3) Refuse sales at any time due to limited availability or to any patrons reaching the limits previously noted; 4) Refuse to sell tickets to identified ticket resellers; 5) Revoke any tickets sold to identified ticket resellers through a full refund at face value.
 There are no refunds or exchanges unless a performance is canceled.
 Ford’s Theatre Society does not recommend children younger than five attend mainstage performances; all guests regardless of age are required to have a ticket.